-Additionally, the RSE Statutory Guidance (2019, p12) asserts that schools should also adopt 'A good understanding of pupils' faith backgrounds and positive relationships between the school and local faith communities help to create a constructive context for the teaching of these subjects.
+Additionally, the RSE Statutory Guidance (2019, p12) asserts that schools should also adopt 'A good understanding of students' faith backgrounds and positive relationships between the school and local faith communities help to create a constructive context for the teaching of these subjects.

-The Parents Right to withdraw their son or daughter from RSE lessons elements which are required by the National Curriculum Science Order.
+The Parents Right to withdraw their son or daughter from RSE lessons

+Section 241 of the Education Act 1993 gives parents the right to withdraw their children from any or all parts of the school's programme of sex education, other than those elements which are required by the National Curriculum Science Order.
 It is accepted that, under exceptional circumstances, a very small number of parents and carers may wish to withdraw their children from this programme.
 In this case, such parents should contact the PSHE Coordinator, stating their objections.
 The schemes of work contained within this document will enable parents to estimate the point at which specific aspects of sex education will be delivered to their child.
 The biological element of reproduction remains within the National Curriculum Science (DfE Draft Guidance 2010) Additionally, the Statutory Guidance for RSE (2019, pp.17-18) asserts the following regarding the right for parents/carers to withdraw their child from RSE: